PrimeLens/learning-ES6-etc/README.md

 - Using the ES6 spread operator

-- (not done yet) String Templates in ES6
+- String Templates in ES6

-- (not done yet) Destructuring Assignment in ES6
+- Destructuring Assignment in ES6

 - (not done yet) ES6 Modules (ES2015) - Import and Export